ropensci/roweb3/content/blog/2023-07-14-call-2023-champions-program/index.md

 We are looking for people that work in STEAM fields, from anywhere in the world, who already have development knowledge and experience with the R language.

-## What are the expectation for Champions?
+## What is expected of a Champion?

 We have developed a **12-month-long program including cohort-based training, project development, and personal mentorship**.